Doctor and staff are friendly and professional. I could not ask for a better optometrist. The whole family are patients since 2013.

 2. Autokeratometry- the instrument measures the curvature of the cornea, or front of the eye, to determine contact lens fitting and optical integrity of the eye.
 This unit is also capable of mapping the corneal curvature, a higher order reading to detect subtle corneal disease such as keratoconus and pellucid marginal degeneration and the effects of contact lens wear.

-Huvitz Digital Refraction System
+Digital Refraction System:

-Smart Mirror Ipad
+Smart Mirror Ipad:

-Our new Ipad application has four major benefits that we are happy to provide our patients as a free service.
+Our new Ipad application has four major benefits that we are happy to provide our patients as a complementary service.
 First, the app allows our patients to try on glasses so that they can be viewed while wearing their own glasses.
 The images can be emailed to family and friends for second opinions as well.
 Up to four frame styles can be compared simultaneously.
 The app also serves as a great visual educational tool on the different lens technologies and coatings that are available to them.
 It also allows us to show how thick the lenses will look based on a particular combination of prescription and frame choice.
 Last, but definitely not least, it allows us to take the precise frame and eye measurements to take full advantage of today’s digital lens technologies.
 This tool thereby allows us to provide superior, more accurate eyewear delivery and ultimately greater patient satisfaction in their visual outcome.